Three Ways to Use PALS

 - Developmental spelling stage, including specific spelling features mastered

 - For preschool: print and word awareness and level of exposure to nursery rhymes

 - For students in grades 1-8 who are not yet reading: ability to blend sounds and to match sounds to letters

 PALS data can and should be used to drive and target differentiated instruction for all students, including those who exceed the benchmarks.
 PALS diagnoses instructional levels for both reading and spelling, so that teachers can provide appropriate instruction for all of their students.

 PALS can also be used to monitor progress in specific skill areas and instructional levels in reading and spelling.

-PALS Quick Checks are brief measures designed to measure progress in a specific skill that is being targeted in intervention instruction.
+PALS Quick Checks are brief measures designed to measure growth in a specific skill that is being targeted in intervention instruction.

-PALS Mid-Year is designed to monitor progress using tasks equivalent to those used in fall, so that teachers can revise groups and plan instruction based on current data in January or February.
+PALS Mid-Year is designed to monitor progress from fall to spring using tasks equivalent to those used in fall, so that teachers can revise groups and plan instruction based on current data in January or February.
 PALS Mid-Year Ranges reflect grade level expectations rather than minimal competency.